4 Types of Patent Searches: Everything You Need to Know

 Freedom to operate refers to the ability to sell one’s product or service without infringing on the patent rights of another party.
 When you are granted a patent, you are granted the right to prevent people from using your patented technology.
-Although everyone else is stopped from infringing on your patent, you must still perform freedom to operate analysis before you bring out your product in the market.
-If your invention uses any other kind of invention in a form of a process, machine, or composition of matter, then freedom to operate of your product in the market becomes questionable.
+Although everyone else is stopped from infringing on your patent, you must still perform the freedom to operate search before you bring out your product in the market.
+If your invention uses any other kind of invention in the form of a process, the machine, or the composition of matter, then the freedom to operate of your product in the market becomes questionable.
 You run the risk of infringing on someone else’s IP, which comes with its own set of consequences.

 For instance, a person who invented the concept of attaching an eraser tip to be placed on the end of a pencil could patent the invention.
 However, there may be many patents, owned by others, on erasers, glue or the process of attaching them, that may prevent your product to freely operate in the market.
 Your own patent does not make you safe.

 What is Freedom to Operate Search?